 If you wish to decline or return Pell Grant funds within the award year to preserve eligibility for future enrollment periods, you must submit the request in writing directly to the WSU Office of Financial Aid (OFA).

 The “Award Notification” you have been sent reflects your estimated award based on full-time enrollment.
-Your actual award will be determined at the semester’s last day for 100% tuition refund period based on your enrollment and reduced accordingly if you enroll in fewer credit hours.
+Your actual award will be determined at the semester’s financial aid recalculation date based on your financial-aid-eligible, enrolled coursework and reduced accordingly.

-If you add classes after your initial Pell grant has been paid and after the last day for a 100% tuition refund, no additional Pell Grant funds can be disbursed.
+If you add classes after your initial Pell grant has been paid and after the financial aid recalculation date, no additional Pell Grant funds can be disbursed.
 There are no exceptions to this requirement.

-Late Awards: If you applied late or regained your eligibility after the end of the 100% tuition refund period, your eligibility for a Pell Grant will be calculated based on your enrollment status at the time of disbursement.
+Late Awards: If you applied late or regained your eligibility after the financial aid recalculation date, your eligibility for a Pell Grant will be calculated based on your eligible, enrolled coursework at the time of disbursement.

 Repeated Courses: After a course has been successfully completed (with a D- or better grade), the course may only be attempted one additional time to still be eligible for the Pell Grant.
 This rule applies regardless of the minimum grade required by the program and regardless of whether or not you received aid for earlier enrollments in the course or its equivalents.